 Gtech says the AirRAM is takes just four hours to charge, which is very impressive compared to other cordless vacuum cleaners we've tried out.hese typically took between 16 and 24 hours, and lasted about half as long.

 The AirRAM makes some impressive promises, but some need to be taken with a pinch of salt.

 Which? vacuum expert Adrian Porter said: 'Gtech's claim that the AirRAM will save you £252 over five years is based on the assumption that you vacuum for three hours a week, every week.
 This seems to be towards the high-end of the scale.
 However, we are looking forward to trying out the AirRAM to see how well it cleans and how well the compression technology works.'

-We will take the AirRAM for a spin and report our findings back by 8 May in our stick vacuum cleaners first look reviews.
+We will take the AirRAM for a spin and report our findings back by 8 May in our cordless vacuum cleaners first look reviews.
 Make sure you bookmark it and come back to read our hands-on first look review.